Omid-mohebi/Mnist-Number-Recognition/README.md

 ### Mini Batch Implementation (src_mini_batch.ipynb)

 This model was trained using mini batches with a batch size of 1024.
-While this approach yielded the same 70% accuracy, it took more time to complete (approximately 2 minutes overall, 1 minute more than logistic regression).
+While this approach yielded the 91% accuracy, it took more time to complete (approximately 3 minutes overall, 2 minute more than logistic regression).
 The only part which is different is:

 ```python